standardsemiconductor/VELDT-getting-started/README.md

       zoom rxCtr $ C.incrementUnless (== baud)
       return ctrDone
 ```
-First, note the `countBaud` function, it gets the baud rate `_rxBaud` and checks if it is equal to `_rxCtr`, binding the result to `ctrDone`.
+Note the `countBaud` function, it gets the baud rate `_rxBaud` and checks if it is equal to `_rxCtr`, binding the result to `ctrDone`.
 If the counter is not equal to the baud rate, we increment.
 Finally, the function returns `ctrDone`.
 This function is used in each of the receiver states to indicate when to sample the RX wire.

 The receiver starts with case analysis on `_rxFsm`:
   1. `RxIdle` is the initial state.
 We simply wait until the RX wire goes low.
 When this happens, the receiver increments it's baud counter and sets `_rxFsm` to `RxStart`.
 This state always returns `Nothing` because there is no byte received yet.